sliotlab/icac2023workshop/README.md

-# icac2023workshop
+# ICAC 2023 IoT Workshop

-IoT Workshop at ICAC 2023
+Material from the IoT workshop conducted at the ICAC 2023 Conference on 8th December 2023